tiff-ritz/buildpacks-deb-packages/README.md

 The `PACKAGE_ENV_VARS` constant defines environment variables required by specific packages.
 When a package is installed, its associated environment variables are set to ensure the package functions correctly.
 For more details, see the [PACKAGE_ENV_VARS documentation](PACKAGE_ENV_VARS.md).

+### Configuring Environment Variables

+You can configure environment variables for the packages installed by this buildpack by defining them in the `project.toml` file.
+The environment variables are specified under the `env` key for each package.
+For more details, see the [CONFIGURE_ENV_VAR documentation](CONFIGURE_ENV_VAR.md).

+> [!NOTE]
+> Regardless of where the environment variable is defined, the `{install_dir}` placeholder will be
+> replaced with the actual paths so the variables are available at both `build` and `launch` phases
+> using [layer environment variables][cnb-environment].

 ### SPECIAL_CASE_MAP

 The `SPECIAL_CASE_MAP` constant defines special cases where additional packages should be installed before the requested package.
 This is useful for handling dependencies that are not automatically resolved by the package manager.
 For more details, see the [SPECIAL_CASE_MAP documentation](SPECIAL_CASE_MAP.md).